azzaea/admixture/README.md

 Script [predict.admix.hgdp.R](R/predict.admix.hgdp.R) uses
 admixture.em to estimate admixture proportions in the Human Genome Diversity Panel (HGDP).
-The turboEM algorithm is still much slower than ADMIXTURE; in my experiments, ADMIXTURE is at least 10 times faster.
+ADMIXTURE is still much faster than the turboEM algorithm; in my experiments, ADMIXTURE is at least 10 times faster.
 For instructions on obtaining the HGDP genotype data, see the comments at the top of this R script.

 Script [predict.admix.from.panel.R](R/predict.admix.from.panel.R)
-demonstrates how the EM algorithm can be used together with a previously computed set of allele frequencies (the "panel") to project a set of samples onto the K ancestral populations.
-The example provided uses the 1000 Genomes and HGDP data set compiled for a workshop presented at Stanford.
+demonstrates how the EM algorithm can be used together with a previously computed set of allele frequencies (this is the "panel") to project a set of samples onto the K ancestral populations.
+The example provided uses a combined panel of 1000 Genomes and HGDP data.
 See [here](http://github.com/Ancestry/cehg16-workshop) to download these data.